Prestigious Visual Arts Competitions for High School Students

 Don’t hesitate to enter an art contest just because you don’t think you will win.
 Some contests offer feedback, and even if they don’t, by participating and perusing the successful winners, you will gain more exposure to and understanding of art competitions.
 You can begin with smaller, local contests if you’re feeling unsure, and then build your way up to the bigger contests above, or you can leap right in and enter a national competition right from the start.
 There’s no penalty for putting yourself out there.

-If you’re still feeling uncertain about entering an art contest, or you can’t seem to find a contest that fits your particular niche just right, consider the benefits of the CollegeVine Near Peer Mentorship Program, which provides access to practical advice on topics from college admissions to career aspirations, all from successful college students.
+If you’re still feeling uncertain about entering an art contest, or you can’t seem to find a contest that fits your particular niche just right, consider the benefits of the CollegeVine Early Advising Program, which provides access to practical advice on topics from college admissions to career aspirations, all from successful college graduates.

 For more information about art and extracurricular activities in high school, check out these posts: